Why I love it: This meal is easy, cheap, delicious and a great way to use up all the turnips that might be piling up in your vegetable garden.

 - Drizzle the butter over the gnocchi and serve.

 Food Photography and Styling: Isn’t that spoon great?
 I got it a while ago from an antique store, it apparently used to be a mining spoon but I think it looks great as a sauce spoon in a food photo.
 It’s got a super-long handle (like 8 inches), which means that I can grab it easily and firmly without any worry that my finger tips will be in the frame…wonderful!
-The surface in this photo is the new metal trunk that I used for the chocolate tart in the last post and I think it almost looks like fabric in this photo.
-Either way I like the look a lot.
+The surface in this photo is a vintage metal trunk and I think it almost looks like fabric here.
+I used my usual bright food, dark shadows lighting setup for a dark and dramatic look.